 Dr. Benjamin England is an exercise and sports medicine specialist at Appalachian Orthopedics.
 He works as a team doctor alongside Dr. Ralph Mills at ETSU.
 England said an opioid addiction during recovery doubles the problem for athletes as they have two rehab and recovery processes to undergo instead of one.

 Orthopedics is an area where opioid addiction is very common as many become addicted through injuries and after surgery.

 “If a condition is chronic then sometimes the medication is used chronically as well,” said England.
 “I’m very hesitant to use opioids with athletes because of the risk of addiction that comes with them.”

 Psychiatrists and neurology-trained physicians in addiction are best able to manage a person addicted to opioids’ rehabilitation, according to England.
-Treatment includes behavioural and cognitive therapy combined with a weening schedule to get the patient off the opioid medication.
-Behavioural therapy provides strategies or skills to modify behaviour and cognitive therapy focuses on identifying and changing the distorted thinking that maintains the addiction.
+Treatment includes behavioral and cognitive therapy combined with a weaning schedule to get the patient off the opioid medication.
+Behavioral therapy provides strategies or skills to modify behavior and cognitive therapy focuses on identifying and changing the distorted thinking that maintains the addiction.

 ETSU’s counseling center has a Campus Alcohol and Drug Program that offers students professional help and support with substance abuse.
 The counseling center operates a stepped care model, which provides all students with different choices to address individual needs.

 Drop-in counseling sessions are provided specifically for athletes in the athletic training room on Wednesdays from 2 p.m. to 4 p.m.
 This free, informal program is called “Let’s Talk” and offers athletes a chance to briefly share what’s on their mind, find support and get recommendations on their next steps.